librato/api-docs/source/includes/_alerts.md

 Condition | Definition
 --------- | ----------
-above | Condition is met when the stream (metric/tag pair) goes above the specified threshold. absent | Condition is met when the stream does not send a measurement for duration seconds. below | Condition is met when the stream goes below the specified threshold.
+above | Condition is met when the stream goes above the specified threshold. absent | Condition is met when the stream does not send a measurement for duration seconds. below | Condition is met when the stream goes below the specified threshold.